 Marica Tacconi ’92

-Tacconi is Professor of Musicology at the Penn State School of Music.
+Marica Tacconi joined the faculty in 1998 at the Penn State School of Music as Professor of Musicology.
 She pursued graduate studies at Yale after graduating from Williams and her dissertation (“Liturgy and Chant at the Cathedral of Florence: A Survey of the Pre-Tridentine Sources”) was supported by an AMS 50 Fellowship from the American Musicological Society.
 Tacconi is also the recipient of the 2001 Faculty Award for Outstanding Teaching from the College of Arts and Architecture.
 From 2005 to 2010, Tacconi served as director of the Penn State Institute for the Arts and Humanities.
 She was then elected as a member of the Board of the Pennsylvania Humanities Council and served as the Faculty Leader for Curricular and Academic Programs for the Penn State Center for the Performing Arts’ Classical Music Project.

 Wang Leehom ’98